 Program overview

-The Bachelor of Arts in Media and Performance Production (MAPP) is structured to provide a comprehensive education in both the arts and media production.
-The program spans a 4-year duration and includes a variety of learning opportunities.
-Key features of the program structure include:
+The Bachelor of Arts in Media and Performance Production is structured to provide a comprehensive educational experience over a 4-year period.
+The program includes:

-• Focus on Drama or Music alongside Media Production
+• Focus on Drama or Music along with Media Production

-• Courses that cover experimental storytelling and performance practices
+• Exploration of experimental storytelling and performance practices

-• Complementary courses available in Drama, Music, Music Theatre, and Film & Media
+• Complementary courses in Drama, Music, Music Theatre, and Film & Media

-• Options to pursue a Concurrent Education degree or a Certificate in Entrepreneurship, Innovation and Creativity
+Additionally, students have the option to pursue a Concurrent Education degree or a Certificate in Entrepreneurship, Innovation and Creativity alongside their Bachelor of Arts in Media and Performance Production.

 Featured Experiences

-The Media and Performance Production program offers a range of unique experiences that enhance learning and creativity.
-These include:
+The Media and Performance Production program offers a variety of unique experiences, including:

-• Engagement with augmented and virtual reality technologies
+• Engagement with digital technologies such as augmented and virtual reality

-• Participation in showcases, such as the MAPP 400 Showcase
+• Participation in the MAPP 400 Showcase, highlighting student projects

 Career Options

-Graduates of the Bachelor of Arts in Media and Performance Production can pursue a variety of career paths in Canada.
-Some potential job options include:
+Graduates of the Bachelor of Arts in Media and Performance Production can pursue a variety of career paths in Canada, including:

 • Media Producer: Oversee the production of media content, coordinating between various departments to ensure projects are completed on time and within budget.